top of page

 Thaipusam is an annual Hindu festival, observed on the day of the first full moon during the Tamil month of Thai, which falls in late January or February.
 It is a public holiday in Kuala Lumpur, along with the Malaysian states of Putrajaya, Johor, Negeri Sembilan, Perak, Penang and Selangor.

-Tips for visiting Kuala Lumpur's Batu Caves
+Tips for Visiting the Batu Caves

 Here are some tips we have thought of to keep in mind before visiting the Batu Caves:

-⪢ Wear suitable shoes
+⪢ Wear Suitable Shoes

 The caves themselves have a pretty even floor, so are easy to walk around in.
 The steps leading up to them however are fairly narrow, and may be tricky in flip flops, sandals or heels.